rohithegde/rohithegde.github.com/about.md

         <div class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="en_US" data-type="vertical" data-theme="dark" data-vanity="rohithegde"><a class="LI-simple-link" rel="nofollow" target="_blank" href='https://in.linkedin.com/in/rohithegde?trk=profile-badge'>Rohit Hegde</a></div>
     </div>
     <div class="divTableCell about-me">
-        I am a polyglot programmer who has been in the open source field for more than a decade.
+        I am a DevOps consultant and a polyglot programmer who has been in the open source field for more than a decade.
         <br/>
         But I hadn't embraced it's true nature - to share.  <br/>
         My research, prototypes & learnings were spread across various documents.